KRQuinn/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    - tokens are stored on the client side, and sessions are managed by the server.
+JWT's are better for scalling since they use less resources on the server.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    - it hashes passwords before storage, making it difficult to crack if the database is stolen

 3. How are unit tests different from integration and end-to-end testing?
+    - end to end is simulating user behavior, unit checks specific blocks of code

 4. How does _Test Driven Development_ change the way we write applications and tests?
+    - we start by writing tests based on what we want to accomplish so we can write code to pass the test, giving you a metric by which you can ascertain that the code itself is functional quickly.
+You then refactor the pieces into cohesive units once the structure is set up.